lakmal-ya/ac-test/README.md

 **You are not expected to be experienced with all of these**, but expected to be able to learn them quickly by yourself if needed.

+**The stack above includes techs that we don't use in our real applications.**

 ### Run the app locally

 ```sh
 $ deno task dev
 ```

+See deno.json for other tasks.

 ## License